fwiedmann/rke-docker/README.md

 Simply pull and run the container, by mounting your cluster.yml inside the container.

 ```bash
 docker pull lukasbahr/rke-docker:v0.2.1
 docker run -it -v $PWD/cluster.yml:/deployment lukasbahr/rke-docker:v0.2.1 up
 ```

+## Open ToDo's | Issues

+- Publish to docker does not work

 Note: If you're pointing to your SSH Key, keep in mind that you'll likely mount your ssh key or paste it inline.